DevMountain/Assessments-Git-Basic/README.md

 You cloned a repository from a co-worker, but later on he made some changes to that repository.
 Which command would allow you to get those changes in your local repository?

 You've finished your code and want to have the rest of your team update in order to see it.
-Which command would you used to send the changes to everyone?
+Which command would you use to send the changes to everyone?

 (Cont'd) Which command would each team member need in order to see the updated code?